What is the data properties file ?

 Example

-The following is an example of a data properties file.
+The following is an example of a data properties file for index-based files.

 For readability, it is displayed as a table and not as a .csv file (but you can download the .csv version here):